Farmington Community Library

-Farmington Community Library is a public library system in Farmington Hills, Michigan in Greater Detroit.
+Farmington Community Library is a public library system serving the cities of Farmington and Farmington Hills in the U.S. state of Michigan.
 The main library is in Farmington Hills and one of the branches is in Farmington, Michigan.

 Locations

 The Main Library is located at 32737 West 12 Mile Road.
 This is between Farmington and Orchard Lake Roads on the south side of 12 Mile, next to the Farmington Hills Post office.

 The Farmington Branch is located at 23500 Liberty Street, one block west of Farmington Road and one block south of Grand River.
 It is at the corner of Liberty and State Streets, next door to the Farmington City Hall.